skehlet/hammerspoon/README.md

 * Hotkey+l: Lock screen
 * Hotkey+e: Enable hints, a way to switch apps

-## What's this "Hotkey"?
+## What is this "Hotkey"?

 `caps lock` is my hotkey.

-In [my Hammerspoon config](https://github.com/skehlet/hammerspoon/blob/master/init.lua#L55) I turn F18 into a modifier key (like
-Command, Shift, Control, etc).
+In my Hammerspoon config I turn F18 into a modifier key (like Command, Shift, Control, etc).
 F18 isn't used for anything as far as I know:

 ![F18](apple-wireless-keyboard-numeric.png?raw=true "F18")